Music of Germany: Punk

 Punkrock was outlawed in the GDR.
-Bands like Schleim-Keim or L'Attentat were observed and persecuted by the Stasi and couldn't perform in the public.
+Bands like Schleim-Keim or L'Attentat were observed and persecuted by the Stasi and could not perform in the public.
 Music was produced in underground and exchanged on Tape, an attempt to release a split-vinyl of "Schleimkeim" and "Zwitschermaschine" failed since the latter was undercut by government agents.

 Nonpolitical punkrock that is also listened to by skinheads is termed as Oi!.
 Thematically, Oi! songs are often about alcohol, relations, and/or violence.
 While some Oi!
 Bands like "Loikaemie" did antifascist songs, there are many cases with an affliction to neonazis, with fluid borders toward right-extremist rockmusic ("Rechtsrock") within the Oi!-Scene.

 There are few German language bands who managed to be successful for a longer period.
 The best known are the punk bands Die Ärzte and Die Toten Hosen.
 Both were formed in the early 1980s but have very different approaches to punk.
 As successful as those two bands in number of sales and number one albums but much lesser accepted by the public and normally not played by German media because of their affiliation with right-wing politics but with a huge fan community were the Oi!-Band Böhse Onkelz.

-Digital hardcore band Atari Teenage Riot is particularly well known in the United Kingdom and Japan as well as in German autonomist circles.